 Long term investment is comprised of 600,000 shares of ECI Exploration and Mining Inc. ("ECI"), a private company and AFG's former joint venture partner.
-As the market rate of private company investments cannot be verified the Company has recorded these securities at cost upon issuance.
-During the year ended February 28, 2022, ECI had an offering of securities to its existing shareholders at a price of US\$0.04 (approximately \$0.05) per common share ("Offering Price").
-As at February 28, 2022, the Company revalued its investment of ECI shares based on the Offering Price which resulted in an unrealized loss of \$26,305.
-There has been no offerings by ECI during the year ended February 28, 2023 and as at February 28, 2023, the shares were valued at the last offering price, being the Company's best estimate of fair value.
+As the market rate of private company investments cannot be verified, the Company has recorded these securities at cost upon issuance.
+There have been no offerings by ECI during the year ended February 29, 2024 and as at February 29, 2024, the shares were valued at the last offering of securities price that occurred in the year ended February 28, 2022, being the Company's best estimate of fair value.